 3) Calculate your annual net rental yield (my version of cap rate).
 The net rental yield is basically your net operating income divided by the market value of the property.
 The way I like to calculate net operating income is by taking your annual gross rent minus mortgage interest, insurance, property taxes, HOA dues, marketing, and maintenance costs.
 In other words, we are calculating what is the actual bottom line annual profit.
 We can add by depreciation, which is a non cash expense, but I’m focused on cash flow.
 For example: $24,000/year in rent – $3,000/year HOA dues – $4,800/year property taxes – $500/year insurance – $1,000/year maintenance – $10,000 in mortgage interest after tax adjustments = $4,700 NOP. $4,700/$500,000 = 1% net rental yield.
 Not so good, but at least cash flow positive from the get go.
 Net rental yield can differ by each investor given some put more money down than others, while others are better at streamlining operating costs and charging top dollar for rent.

 4) Compare the net rental yield to the risk free rate.
 Ideally, the net rental yield should be equivalent or higher than the risk free rate.
 You will pay the principal down over time thereby increasing the net rental yield and spread over the risk free rate.
 If all goes well, rents will also go up and your property will appreciate.
 There are plenty of properties in Nevada, Florida, California, and Arizona with net rental yields several percentage points higher than the current risk free rate after the collapse.
 The reason why more people weren’t snatching them up in 2010-2012 was because buyers often had to pay cash because banks weren’t lending.
-As a result, large real estate investment companies bought houses in droves instead of individual investors.

 5) Calculate the price to earnings ratio of your property.
-The P/E ratio is simply the market value of your property minus the current net operating profit.
+The P/E ratio is simply the market value of your property divided by the current net operating profit.
 In the example above $500,000 / $4,700 = 106.
 Woah!
 It will take an owner 106 years of net operating profits to make back his or her investment!
 This obviously assumes the owner never pays down his mortgage and does not see an increase in rents which is highly unlikely.
 A nicer way to calculate things is to get the gross rental income divided by the market value of the property = $500,000 / $24,000 = 20.8 for a blue sky scenario.
 Obviously, the lower the the P/E for the buyer the better and vice versa for the seller.

 6) Forecast property price and rental expectations.
 The P/E ratio and the rental yields are only snapshots in time.
 The real opportunity is properly forecasting expectations.
 As a real estate investor you want to take advantage of fear and unfortunate situations such as a divorce, a company relocation, a layoff, a bankrupt city, or a natural disaster.
 As a real estate seller you want to sell the dream of forever rising prices.
 The best way to forecast the future is to compare what has happened in the past via online charts provided by DataQuick, Trulia, and Zillow and have realistic expectations about local employment growth.
 Are employers moving into the city or leaving?
 Is the city permitting tons more land to develop or do they have restrictions such as building heights?
 Is the city in financial trouble and looking to gouge owners with more property taxes?